momer/nutch-selenium-grid-plugin/README.md

 The underlying code is based on the nutch-htmlunit plugin, which was in turn based on nutch-httpclient.
 I also have patches to send through on nutch-htmlunit which get it working with nutch 2.2.1, so stay tuned if you want to use htmlunit for some reason.

+## IMPORTANT NOTE:

+This plugin is currently being merged into the Nutch Core - see [issue #1933 on Nutch's JIRA](https://issues.apache.org/jira/browse/NUTCH-1933)

 ## Inspiration / borrowed code

 - https://github.com/xautlx/nutch-htmlunit which borrowed heavily from